spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

      rustup component add clippy
      ```

-6. Start building.
-   - With Rust installed, you're now ready to start developing!
-You can create a new project by running:
-     ```bash
-     cargo new my_project
-     cd my_project
-     ```

 If you run into any issues, please refer to the [official Rust documentation](https://www.rust-lang.org/learn/get-started) for troubleshooting and more detailed installation instructions.

 ### <a name="fork-the-repository"></a> Fork the Repository